banzaicloud/pipeline/README.md

 _Note: Kafka on Kubernetes does not use Zookeper at all.
 For all quotas, controller election, cluster membership and configuration it is using **etcd**, a faster and more reliable `cloud-native` distributed system for coordination and metadata storage._

-## Reporting bugs
+### Reporting bugs

 In case you have problems please open an [issue](https://github.com/banzaicloud/pipeline/issues) on GitHub.
-Also note that _Pipeline is experimental, under development and does not have a stable release yet.
+Please note that _Pipeline is experimental, under development and does not have a stable release yet.
 If in doubt, don't go out._

+### Contributing

+Please read CONTRIBUTING.md for details on the code of conduct, and the process for submitting pull requests.
+When you are opening a PR to Pipeline the first time we will require you to sign a standard CLA.
+Thanks you for your contribution and being part of our community.

 ### License